drewble/editorjs-canto/README.md

 # Canto Tool

 Canto Block for the [Editor.js](https://codex.so/editor).
+Based on [@editorjs/link](https://github.com/editor-js/link).

 ![](assets/gif/demo.gif)

 ## Features

-Allows adding canto previews to your articles.
+Allows embedding and previewing images from the Canto DAM.

-**Note:** this Tool requires server-side implementation for canto data fetching.
+**Note:** this Tool requires server-side implementation for Canto data fetching.
 See [backend response format](#server-format) for more details.

 ## Installation